dragonflyoss/d7y.io/docs/advanced-guides/task.md

 #### Search by URL

 **URL**: Query the task cache based on the URL.

+**Piece Length**: When the task URLs are the same but the Piece Length is different, they will be distinguished based on the Piece Length, and the queried tasks will also be different.

 **Tag**: When the task URL is the same but the tags are different, they will be distinguished based on the tags, and the queried tasks will also be different.